Diocese of Burlington: 1850 to 1880

-The first diocesan synod was held at Burlington on October 4, 1855.
-De Goesbriand appointed Reverend Thomas Lynch as vicar-general of the diocese in 1858.
+The first diocesan synod was held at Burlington in 1855.
+De Goesbriand appointed Thomas Lynch as vicar-general of the diocese in 1858.
 De Goesbriand started construction of the gothic Cathedral of the Immaculate Conception in 1861.
+Progress was slowed because of the Civil War.
+Local marble was used, quarried and from around Rutland and limestone from the Isle La Motte.

 On February 12, 1875, Pope Pius IX elevated the Diocese of Boston to a metropolitan archdiocese and transferred the Diocese of Burlington from the Archdiocese of New York to the new archdiocese.

 In the 1870s, De Goesbriand bought a 25 acre parcel of land on North Avenue in Burlington from a former editor of the Burlington Free Press.
-In 1878, under the supervision of future Bishop John Michaud, the diocese constructed the St. Joseph orphanage there.
+In 1879, under the supervision of future Bishop John Michaud, the diocese constructed the St. Joseph orphanage there.